LakeinLove/Mage-The-Awakening/Magic/Spells/Adept/Divine Intervention.md

 One of the subject’s Aspirations is replaced by the goal.

 As a goad, the subject suffers ill luck except when taking constructive action to bring her closer to achieving the stated goal.
-If the subject has not pursued the spell’s objective in a meaningful way within the last 24 hours, she suffers a Hex.
+If the subject has not pursued the spell’s objective in a meaningful way within the last 24 hours, she suffers a [[Hexes|Hex]].

 As a ban, the subject suffers ill luck whenever he attempts to achieve the forbidden goal.
-For the Duration of the spell, the subject suffers a Hex if she actively strives toward it.
+For the Duration of the spell, the subject suffers a [[Hexes|Hex]] if she actively strives toward it.